placeAtlas/atlas-2022/CONTRIBUTING.md

 - Name: A short, descriptive name.
 - Description: A short description that will also be understood by somebody not familiar with the topic.
 Usually, the first sentence on Wikipedia is a good example.
+- Links: Some links that's either most relevant to the topic, or that was responsible for creating the artwork.
 	- Website: If you're describing a project, the project's main website would be suitable here.
-- Subreddit: The subreddit that's either most relevant to the topic, or that was responsible for creating the artwork.
-Format it like `r/subreddit`.
+	- Subreddit: Format it like `r/subreddit`.
-- Discord: The invite code to the Discord server that's either most relevant to the topic, or that was responsible for creating the artwork.
-Write the invite code, that the invite link without the `discord.gg/` part.
+	- Discord: Write the invite code, that the invite link without the `discord.gg/` part.
-- Wiki: The page title of [The r/place Wiki](https://place-wiki.stefanocoding.me/) that's related to the artwork.
+	- Wiki: The page title of [The r/place Wiki](https://place-wiki.stefanocoding.me/).

 All fields but the name are optional.
-A country flag doesn't necessarily need a description, for example.
+For example, a country flag doesn't necessarily need a description.

 Once you've entered all the information, you'll be presented with a pop-up window containing some [JSON](https://en.wikipedia.org/wiki/JSON)-formatted data.
 You can press the <kbd>Press Direct to Reddit</kbd> button, or copy the entire JSON text and [create a new text post on the subreddit](https://www.reddit.com/r/placeAtlas2/submit).
 Remember to flair your post with "New Entry".